maxhoesel-ansible/ansible-collection-proxmox/roles/pbs_client/README.md

 - If `false`, the PBS client will be installed with no further configuration done
 - Default: `true`

+#### `pbs_client_skip_install`
+- When to `true`, this role will not attempt to install the backup client and instead just assume that it is already present.
+- This is useful if you already installed the backup client manually
+- Default: `false`

 ### General configuration

 #### `pbs_client_repository`